-Nigel was held for 15 months in dangerous and deteriorating conditions.
-He spent 13 months in isolation and 10 months in ankle chains after an escape attempt.
-After 462 days, the longest-held captive Australian outside of a prisoner of war situation was released after his family raised, and paid the price to return Nigel's life.
+Brennan was held in dangerous and deteriorating conditions.
+He spent 13 months in isolation and 10 months in ankle chains.
+After 462 days, Nigel was finally released after his family paid a ransom.

 The Brennan family's unrelenting determination to save Nigel was the subject of a Logie-nominated Australian Story episode, aired on Australia's ABC network in May 2010.

-Despite the physical and mental scars of torture, of not being seen as a person, but something for sale, Nigel's self-belief and trademark sense of humour have not only seen him recover, but establish himself as a consultant, public speaker and now, author.
+Despite the physical and mental scars of torture and of not being seen as a person, but something for sale, Brennan's self-belief and trademark sense of humour have not only seen him recover, but establish himself as an author, public speaker, trainer, advisor and now response consultant.

 Christened 'The Dirty Hostage' by co-author and sister, Nicky, Nigel Brennan's story is one of survival, resilience and hope.
 His life is testament to the strength of the human spirit and the unyielding love of a family.